 In technological terms, there has never been a better time to be a small or medium size business owner: people can always get ahold of you and you can work wherever you need to.
-Creating an additional source of income catches people’s interests all over the world; as an additional motivation, we often hear about the launch of yet another program directly helping these businesses, thus making it easier to become a start-upper.
+Creating an additional source of income catches people’s interests all over the world; as additional motivation, we often hear about the launch of yet another program directly helping these businesses, thus making it easier to become a start-upper.
 And here, the rhetorical question: “why not?!” pops into some people’s minds.
-Starting a small or medium size enterprise (SME) serves as an accessible route to joining the business sector because of low management costs, working with less capital and more intense labor with inexpensive production, and having the capacity to adapt rapidly.
+Starting a small or medium size enterprise (SME) serves as an accessible route to joining the business sector because of low management costs, working with less capital and more intense labor with inexpensive products, and having the capacity to adapt rapidly.
 Global trends come as evidence of this — according to the World Bank Group, the majority of the business population is in the form of SMEs, “formal SMEs contribute up to 60% of total employment and up to 40% of national income (GDP) in emerging economies.
 These numbers are significantly higher when informal SMEs are included.”
 The Georgian business environment replicates global trends (Figure 1), as the difference between the share of SMEs and large companies in total production is easily noticeable.

 Figure 1: Share of SMEs in Total Production

 Even though starting a small business sounds attractive, nothing comes without a price: an unfavorable macroeconomic environment, low economies of scale, poor institutional and regulatory framework conditions, market size, and lack of technology add a huge component of uncertainty to the “bright business future” of SMEs and makes companies fight against them.
-Still, SMEs are vital actors and key contributors to value added globally, so it is not surprising that they have gained importance in the economic development of emerging economies.
-In many cases, implementation of institutional and regulatory frameworks is not enough to “bleach” the various obstacles to formation of SMEs, but there is one additional remedy in the form of Business Support Organizations (BSOs), more commonly known as business associations.
+Still, SMEs are vital actors and key contributors to value-added globally, so it is not surprising that they have gained importance in the economic development of emerging economies.
+In many cases, implementation of institutional and regulatory frameworks is not enough to “bleach” the various obstacles to the formation of SMEs, but there is one additional remedy in the form of Business Support Organizations (BSOs), more commonly known as business associations.
 Up to this point, you might have thought that this blog was about SMEs, but now, it’s obvious that the main “character” has just appeared on the scene.

 According to the World Bank, BSOs support and strengthen the development of the private sector and they “represent an increasingly important form of participatory development in developing countries”.
 BSOs are intermediary bodies linking two major sectors: the public and the private, they also serve as a bridge to connect SMEs and the government to form more cooperative relationships.
 In general, these organizations help business representatives make their organizations more independent and self-sustaining.